olisto/app-demo-unifiedcontrols/README.md

 The list of connected channels and available units should be updated after this, either by processing the 'channel account created' and 'unit created' events or by re-loading the channel accounts and units from the server.

 ## 6. Perform supported actions on available units
 Actions that are supported are defined by the traits that a unit has.
+All traits and their supported interactions are documented on <https://connect.olisto.com/documentation/traits>.
 ```
 /api/v1/actions
 ```